How to Prepare for a Data Analyst Interview in 2024

 As a data analyst, your job will be to solve problems for businesses.
 But what types of problems does the business need you to solve?

-This is a question you have to answer before you even begin prepping.
-Having a strong grasp of the business model, customers and potential problems they may face will help you narrow your study prep.
+This is a question you need to answer as part of how to prepare for a data analyst interview.
+Having a strong grasp of the business model, customers, and potential problems they may face will help you narrow your study prep.

 In particular, you should be thinking about: